-ROW Certification is a written statement summarizing the status of all ROW-related matters pertaining to a proposed construction project.
-The purpose of the ROW Certification is to document the construction project is ready for advertising and states that, real property interests have been, or are being, secured, physical obstructions including utilities and railroads have been or will be removed, relocated, or protected as required for construction and ROW acquisition and relocation assistance program requirements were conducted in accordance with applicable federal and state laws and procedures.
+ROW Certification is a written statement summarizing the status of all right of way related matters pertaining to a proposed construction project.
+The purpose of the ROW Certification is to document the construction project is ready for advertising and states that, real property interests have been, or are being, secured, physical obstructions including utilities and railroads have been or will be removed, relocated, or protected as required for construction and right of way acquisition and relocation assistance program requirements were conducted in accordance with applicable federal and state laws and procedures.

-For all projects on and off the State Highway System with federal funds and Caltrans oversight: OCTA will follow the Caltrans Right of Way Manual and Caltrans Local Assistance Procedures

-- Manual.
-The Real Property Manager will recommend ROW certification to the Executive Director, Capital Programs for approval and will seek Caltrans approval or concurrence. - For projects off the State Highway System with no Caltrans oversight, including rail and FTA projects: OCTA will follow the Caltrans Right of Way Manual and Caltrans Local Assistance Procedures Manual.
-The Real Property Manager will recommend ROW Certification to the Executive Director, Capital Programs for approval.
+- For all Projects On and Off the State Highway System with federal funds and Caltrans oversight: OCTA will follow the Caltrans Right of Way Manual and Caltrans Local Assistance Procedures Manual.
+The Real Property Manager will recommend right of way certification to Executive Director, Capital Programs for approval and will seek Caltrans approval or concurrence. - For Projects Off the State Highway System with no Caltrans oversight, including rail and FTA projects: OCTA will follow the Caltrans Right of Way Manual and Caltrans Local Assistance Procedures Manual.
+The Real Property Manager will recommend right of way certification to Executive Director, Capital Programs for approval.

-XIV.
+XIII.
 Environmental Mitigation Program

-For the Measure M2 freeway Environmental Mitigation Program acquisition process, the Department shall contract a qualified appraiser and qualified review appraiser to appraise properties requested by the Planning Division to establish just compensation per the USPAP in accordance with 49 CFR and state rules and regulations.
+For the Measure M2 freeway environmental mitigation program acquisition process, the Real Property Department will appraise properties requested by the Planning Division to establish just compensation per the Uniform Standard of Professional Appraisal Practice (USPAP) in accordance with 49 CFR and state rules and regulations.
 The Planning Division will make a determination, through an analysis, as to the environmental value of the property to be acquired, including the cost of start-up and long-term maintenance.
 The environmental value will determine a basis for the percentage amount of the established just compensation for which an offer will be presented to a willing seller.
-This percentage amount established by the Planning Division will be reviewed and approved by General Counsel.
-The terms and conditions agreed upon with the willing seller shall require approval by the Board.
+This percentage amount established by the Planning Division will be reviewed and approved by OCTA General Counsel.
+The terms and conditions agreed upon with the willing seller shall require approval by the OCTA Board of Directors.

-XV.
+XIV.
 Property Management